KxSystems/docs/docs/cloud/aws/index.md

 instance, so this pricing model needs to be considered.
 By contrast, the cost of EBS is fixed per GB per month, pro-rated.
 The data held on instance local SSD is not natively sharable.
-If this needs to be shared, this will require a shared file-system to be layered on top, i.e. demoting this node to be a file system server node.
+If this needs to be shared, this will require a shared filesystem to be layered on top, i.e. demoting this node to be a filesystem server node.
 For the above reasons, these storage types have been used by solutions such as [WekaIO](#appendix-i-wekaio-matrix), for their local instance of the erasure coded data cache.

 function                     | instance-local NVMe<br/>(4 × 1.9 TB) | physical node<br/>(1 NVMe)